LinkedInLearning/vuejs-creating-and-hosting-a-full-stack-site-4359014/README.md

 # Vue.js: Creating and Hosting a Full-Stack Site
-This is the repository for the LinkedIn Learning course `Vue.js: Creating and Hosting a Full-Stack Site`.
+This is the repository for the LinkedIn Learning course Vue.js: Creating and Hosting a Full-Stack Site.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Vue.js: Creating and Hosting a Full-Stack Site][lil-thumbnail-url]

+Do you have Vue.js front-end capabilities, but lack familiarity with the server side?
+Would you like to develop the skills needed to build full-stack applications?
+In this course, instructor Shaun Wassell helps you enhance your development tool kit by showing how to leverage your existing Vue.js skills to build a full-stack ecommerce site.
+Shaun guides you through the process, showing how to use Vue.js to build a simple front end; Node.js and MongoDB to construct the back end; Axios to communicate between the front and back ends; add authentication with Firebase Authentication; and finally, how to take it live.
+Along the way, learn how to work with different tools and frameworks to correctly configure your site, including Postman and Express.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.